peterpeterparker/daviddalbusco.com/src/blog/build-a-library-with-esbuild.md

 I recently developed plugins and, migrated all the utilities of [DeckDeckGo](https://deckdeckgo.com) to build these with [esbuild](https://esbuild.github.io/).

+If you are looking to do the same, hope this tutorial helps you get started!

 *****

 ### Introduction

-[esbuild](https://esbuild.github.io/) is “an extremely fast JavaScript bundler”.
+[esbuild](https://esbuild.github.io/) is “an extremely fast JavaScript bundler” made by [Evan Wallace](https://twitter.com/evanwallace).
 It is its tagline and, according my tests, the least we can say is that it is true.
 It is blazing fast ⚡️.

 Sometimes while migrating my libraries, I even found myself waiting for the end of a build because I did not notice that it was already finished.
 I assumed it would still need some more time, old habits die hard I guess 😅.